samaphp/microapp/README.md

 - ❌ **Config File Support** Loading `.env` files or configuration files is out of scope for the core.
 If needed, you can use a community-maintained package such as `vlucas/phpdotenv`.

+### 🧼 Clean principles to follow

+- If it's just one line wrapping an existing method, and it’s not used internally, don’t include it in the core.

 ## 🚧 Disclaimer